Math Placement Assessment Information

 What to Expect for the Math Placement Assessment

-- Seats are limited for each of the dates provided.
-Students will receive an email confirmation of their appointment date, time, location and other important information from the Testing Center.
+- Students will receive an email confirmation of their appointment date, time, location and other important information from the Testing Center.

 - Valid photo ID must be presented at event to be able to take the proctored math placement assessment (no exceptions).
 Current state issued ID, driver’s license, passport, Mercy College Student ID, or Current High School Photo ID for students still in High School are accepted.
 Electronic IDs are currently not accepted.